-г г 1 1 1

 The County will continue to

-strengthen its education and \checkmark
+strengthen its education and $\checkmark$

-enforcement programs concerning
+enforcement programs concerning illegal dumping.

-illegal dumping.

 The County will use inmate crews The County had to discontinue the contract with

-from the Department of Corrections the DOC crews as the effort had become less
+from the Department of Corrections ✓ the DOC crews as the effort had become less

-to pick-up and bag trash along major \checkmark productive than needed.
-The County now contracts

-roads and areas with greater with a private provider to pickup litter along
+to pick-up and bag trash along major roads and areas with greater v productive than needed.
+The County now contracts with a private provider to pickup litter along

 concentrations of litter.
 County Roads multiple times each year.

-All municipalities will cooperate
+All municipalities will cooperate County Roads multiple times each year.

-with the County for disposal. \checkmark
+with the County for disposal. $\checkmark$

+with the county for disposal.

-8.7.5 PUBLIC EDUCATION / INV VOL VEN ЛЕN IT
+8.7.5 PUBLIC EDUCATION / INV /OL VEN ΛEΝ IT

 The County will continue to

-cooperate with local civic \checkmark
+cooperate with local civic ✓

 organizations for public education

 activities.

 The Solid Waste Commission will be

-responsible for implementing public \checkmark
+responsible for implementing public $\checkmark$

 education programs.

-The County will utilize schools and
+The County will utilize asheels and

-community events as a means of
+The County will utilize schools and community events as a means of

-educating people about waste \checkmark
+educating people about waste

-reduction and illegal dumping.
+reduction and illegal dumping. $\checkmark$

+readenon and megar damping

 The County will continue to work Georgia Power has not made this program

-with Georgia Power to host the available in recent years.
+with Georgia Power to host the ✓ available in recent years.

-"Bring One for the Chipper" event. \checkmark available in recent years.
+"Bring One for the Chipper" event. v

-bring one for the empper event.

-The County and Solid Waste -
+The County and Solid Waste

-Commission will work with civic
+Commission will work with civic ✓

-groups and volunteers to conduct \checkmark
+groups and volunteers to conduct

 cleanups.

-8.7.6 LAND LIMITATION ELEME ENT ·
+8.7.6 LAND LIMITATION ELEME NT

-The County will ensure sufficient
+The County will ensure sufficient √

-land use controls are in place. \checkmark
+land use controls are in place. •

 The County will review all permit

-requests for new solid waste
+requests for new solid waste ✓

-handling facilities or expansions to \checkmark
+handling facilities or expansions to

 determine consistency with SWMP.

-acter mine consistency with SWMI.
-I